bioimagebook/bioimagebook.github.io/chapters/1-concepts/1-images_and_pixels/imagej.md

 ```

 The main command to change the brightness of an image is {menuselection}`Image --> Adjust --> Brightness/Contrast...`.
-Since you're likely to use it a lot, it is worth learning the shortcut: {kbd}`Shift + C`.
+Since you're likely to use it a lot, it is worth learning the shortcut: {kbd}`Shift+C`.

 The Brightness/Contrast dialog has four sliders: {guilabel}`Minimum`, {guilabel}`Maximum`, {guilabel}`Brightness` & {guilabel}`Contrast`.
 They are linked together: changing either of the first two also results in a change to the last two, and vice versa.